2022-05-24

 People like to talk about "linearity" when they discuss fast-forward merges, and seem to think that a nice always-one-child ("linear") commit history will stay "linear" if changes are brought in via fast-forward merges.
 That is wrong.
 I will try to rescue this paragraph from pedantry accusations by pointing out that this matters when people act on the mistaken idea that fast-forward merges will prevent "nonlinearity", and then are surprised and disappointed when a fast-forward merge is done that increases "nonlinearity".

 Also, misconceptions about fast-forward merges makes it hard to discuss one of the true benefits of fast-forward merges: they will NOT create a never-before-seen repo state.
 If the source of a fast-forward merge was tested/verified/buildable/whatever, then the end result of that fast-forward merge is content-identical and can also be considered tested/verified/buildable/whatever.
-This desirable property of fast-forward merges does not hold for 3-way merges.
-3-way merges can create a never-before-seen repo state that can contain bugs/build-errors/whatever that were not present in the parents of that merge.
+This desirable property of fast-forward merges does not hold for true merges (merges that create a merge commit).
+True merges can create a never-before-seen repo state that can contain bugs/build-errors/whatever that were not present in the parents of that merge.

 Support from https://git-scm.com/docs on the properties of fast-forward merges...